 HEDIS® is used by the Centers for Medicare & Medicaid Services (CMS) and NCQA for monitoring the performance of managed care organizations.
 Data is collected for measures related to preventive care.
-NCQA has expanded the size and scope for HEDIS® and includes 91 measures across 7 domains of care.
+NCQA has expanded the size and scope for HEDIS® and includes more than 90 measures across 6 domains of care.
 As a health plan, GlobalHealth responsible for collecting data on these performance measures and one of the ways to do that is through medical record review.
 Each year, a sample of medical records are randomly selected for review to ensure quality care is being provided to GlobalHealth Members.
-PCPs and OB/GYNs are the primary participants.
+PCPs and OB/GYNs and Ophthalmologists are the primary participants.
 However, if the data is not found in these medical records, additional medical record reviews may be required.